Proj221/DemoVer2_Huawei/README.md

 ## Ep34_Change Door logic and set keyHint in chara
 + change door open logic in classroom scene. bind the door Static Mesh to the collision box
 + set the logic to the text render (child to follow camera) so that once the actor approaches the teacher desk, the text render would appear (to hint player for class ON authorization)

+## Ep35_Add new logic to trigger user event
++ user would use E key to interact with the world
++ a single event trigger conditions include: 1.event is ready, 2.user is pressing the key, 3.the new event gate is true
++ add a debug btn in card sys to jump out of an event
++ bug: when jumping in an event, the mouse would able to use to drag the chara yaw and pitch.
+To solve the issue, the pitch yaw movement should be sealed in a seperate custom event.